 The authority on videogame art, design and play, Edge is the must-have companion for game industry professionals, aspiring game-makers and super-committed hobbyists.
-You can subscribe to both the print or digital editions here.
-Edge 329, featuring Anthem on the cover, is out now.
+You can subscribe to both the print or digital editions here (opens in new tab).
+Edge 329 (opens in new tab), featuring Anthem on the cover, is out now.

 This article was originally published in issue 320 of Edge.
-You can subscribe here.
+You can subscribe here (opens in new tab).

 Let’s face it, Nier: Automata was never likely to offer the friendliest of welcomes.
 Marrying director Yoko Taro’s obstinacy with PlatinumGames’ fondness for dropping players in at the deep end, the sequel to Cavia’s 2010 cult favourite begins with half an hour of action during which you’re unable to save.
 As such, if you die at any point, you’ll be whisked back to the very beginning and forced to go through it all over again.
 We’ve certainly faced worse setbacks and steeper challenges in our time—and a familiarity with the work of both the game’s creative figurehead and the team choreographing its action meant this didn’t come as a complete surprise.
 But plenty of those who’d been cajoled into trying Automata wondered whether it was worth the effort.

 Even the game’s most vocal advocates have taken to suggesting workarounds, and not only for that opening.
 Game designer Teddy Diefenbach (Hyper Light Drifter) went as far as to start a Twitter thread suggesting the best way to play the game, following negative feedback from friends and acquaintances.
 “Nier is an incredible, beautiful, fun, important game to our medium.” he wrote.
 “If it doesn’t fuck you over.”